isa-sp/SR_semi-automated_screening/README.md

 # Semi-automated screening simulations for systematic reviews of prognosis and intervention studies

+**I. Spiero, A.M.
+Leeuwenberg, K.G.M.
+Moons, L. Hooft, J.A.A.
+Damen (2024).
+Evaluation and comparison of semi-automated record screening methods for systematic reviews of prognosis studies and intervention studies.** ___Submitted___

 ### Description
-This repository contains the code for the simulations of semi-automated title-abstract screening for systematic reviews of prognosis and intervention studies using the [ASReview tool](https://github.com/asreview).
+This repository contains the code of a simulation study on semi-automated title-abstract screening for systematic reviews of prognosis and intervention studies using the [ASReview tool](https://github.com/asreview).
+The manuscript corresponding to the current study is submitted/under review for publication.

 ### Python codes
 The simulations were run in parallel on a High Performance Computer: